 Some patients feel nauseated from anesthesia or pain medications.
 You can take anti-emetic drugs after surgery to reduce the queasy feeling.
 Some patients feel better after smelling rubbing alcohol.

 You can reduce the risk of nausea from pain medications by avoiding taking them on an empty stomach or switching to a less powerful, over the counter medication.

-When to See Your Dentist About Dental Implant Pain
+When to See Your Dentist About Teeth Implant Pain

 Your symptoms, including swelling, bleeding, and discomfort, should decrease with time.
 If your symptoms worsen over the course of several days, are not controlled by pain medication, or persist after 10 days, contact your dentist; this may indicate that you have developed an infection.